alexpacheco/lurc/index.md

 Plan on using Research Computing resources for your courses?
 * HPC account for rostered class for one semester.
-* Computing time on Corona (Maia is free but there is no guarantee if time will be available).
+* Computing time on Sol (Maia is free but there is no guarantee if time will be available).
 * Ceph storage project (valid for a year to enable reuse of course material).